UMMS-Biocore/bootcamp/session8/session8.md

 ### Installing R and R-Studio to your local computer

-Please install R 4.0.5 into your local computer **to use it in the next session.**
+Please install R 4.0.5 into your local computer

+### Installing devtools and SignallingSingleCell packages